DestinE-Climate-DT/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/seaice.rst

 Additionally, the CLI can be run with the following optional arguments:

 * ``--config``, ``-c``: Path to the configuration file.
 Default are ``aqua/diagnostics/config/diagnostics/seaice/config_seaice-osi.yaml`` and ``config_seaice-psc.yaml``.
-A template for the configuration file can be found in ``aqua/diagnostics/templates/diagnostics/config-seaice.yaml``.
 * ``--nworkers``, ``-n``: Number of workers to use for parallel processing.
 * ``--cluster``: Cluster to use for parallel processing.
 By default a local cluster is used.
 * ``--loglevel``, ``-l``: Logging level.
 Default is ``WARNING``.